31 October – Hanoi

 I’m a little surprised when Mick agrees to let him have a look, but when I see the state of his shoes, I understand why.

 Even the shoe repair guy is rather taken aback by their poor condition.
-It doesn’t stop him from trying to work out a solution, though.
+But it doesn’t stop him from trying to work out a solution, though.

 In the end it was decided to let nature take its course, which was probably best for all concerned.
 It was actually a nice little interaction, as well as a bit of fun.